gray-area/HackerOne/Micro-CMSv2/notes0.md

 proceed.
 BurpSuite will be used to create the SQL Injection payload, so you will need both of these tools.

 * BurpSuite
-* BurpSuite Proxy for you web browser
+* BurpSuite Proxy for your web browser

 ## Getting Ready